Ntando-Nkuna/Ntando_Nkuna-Portfolio/README.md

 ### 📌 Student Enrollment Data Cleaning & Analysis
 🔗 https://github.com/No1Deku/student-enrollment-data-cleaning

+This project demonstrates my ability to:
-- Designed and implemented a complete data cleaning and analysis workflow using **Python and SQL**
+- Design and implement an **end-to-end data analysis workflow**
-- Modeled and queried datasets using **DuckDB** for analytical efficiency
+- Model and query data efficiently using **DuckDB and SQL**
-- Performed exploratory analysis and built interactive visualizations
+- Perform exploratory analysis and visualization
-- Delivered insights through reproducible, well-documented code
+- Deliver insights through reproducible, well-structured code

 ---